Lendar/reactima-redux-ecosystem/Notes/JS.md

 > .addTo() has access to the result variable from the containing function scope's closure
 > .forEach() method is one of several **functional enumerators** added to ES5

+* #7 closure vs lambda
-- [ ] Lambdas are frequently confused with anonymous functions, closures, first-class functions, and higher order functions.
+  * - [ ] Lambdas are frequently confused with anonymous functions, closures, first-class functions, and higher order functions.
 The concepts are all similar, but they mean different things.
+  * A closure is created when a function references data that is contained outside the function scope.
+A lambda is a function that is used as a value (assigned to a variable or passed between functions)
+  * Higher-order functions are functions that consume or return functions as data.
+Lambdas get passed to and/or returned from higher order functions, and a function might be both a lambda and a higher order function, but not all higher order functions are lambdas.
+  * If a function is used as an argument or return value, it's a lambda.